fforres/Noder_users_hexagon_extractor_RUST/README.md

+# WIP

-## Noders User extractor
+### Noders User extractor

-Slack api user extractor (And json generator) for the hexagon grid in https://www.noders.com/ (But this time built in Rust)
+Slack api user extractor (And JSON generator) for the hexagon grid in https://www.noders.com/ (But this time built in Rust)